UK tells banks to display deposit protection rules

 The terms of protection are unchanged.

-Deposits held at Britain's big high street banks like Barclays (BARC.L), HSBC (HSBA.L), Lloyds (LLOY.L) and Royal Bank of Scotland (RBS.L) are covered by the UK Financial Services Compensation Scheme (FSCS).
+Deposits held at Britain's big high street banks like Barclays, HSBC, Lloyds and Royal Bank of Scotland are covered by the UK Financial Services Compensation Scheme (FSCS).

 Spanish bank Santander's UK based accounts are also covered by the British scheme.